 Whether you’re a first-time gun owner or an experienced firearms user, it’s always a good idea to brush up on your firearm knowledge.
-From safety to storage, this article will cover the basics of gun ownership – with a special section on becoming a new owner during quarantine.
+This article will cover the basics of gun ownership – from safety to storage – with a special section on becoming a new owner during quarantine.

-As a new gun owner, the first thing you should learn are basic firearm safety rules.
-Whether you’re at the range or at home, you should always keep the muzzle pointed in a safe direction and know what’s beyond your target.
-Additionally, you should not rely only on your gun's safety features.
+As a new gun owner, the first thing you should learn is basic firearm safety rules.
+Always keep the muzzle pointed in a safe direction and know what is beyond your target.
+Additionally, do not rely only on your gun's safety features.
 Always keep your firearm unloaded until you are ready to use it and keep your finger off the trigger until ready to shoot.

 For more gun safety rules and tips, watch this Firearm Safety video and check out this basic firearm safety article from the NSSF.

-After learning about basic firearm safety rules, the next thing you need to think about is firearm storage.
-First, think about how you intend to use your new gun.
-This will determine what firearm safety and storage options you should look into purchasing.
+After learning the basic firearm safety rules, the next thing you need to think about is firearm storage.
+How you intend to use your new gun will determine which firearm safety and storage options you should look into purchasing.

-If your gun is meant for hunting or range shooting, storing your guns and ammo separately under lock and key is one of the safest options.
-If your firearm is meant for personal defense, consult with your firearms retailer on security options that make the firearm accessible to you and safely inaccessible to other users.
+If your gun is for hunting or range shooting, storing your guns and ammo separately under lock and key is one of the safest options.
+If your firearm is for personal defense, consult with your firearms retailer on security options that make it accessible to you and safely inaccessible to other users.

-With options including cable locks, gun safes, and biometric security, Academy Sports + Outdoors has a wide selection to help you pick the best option for storing your new firearm.
+With options including cable locks, gun safes, and biometric security, Academy Sports + Outdoors has a wide selection to help you pick the best way to store your new firearm.
 And if you want to complete your firearm set, check out our options for ear + eye protection and shooting accessories.